 Your site is large: prioritized crawling

 Search engines keep a record of all internal and external links of-and to your website.
-The search engines add a priority to each page (depending on the number of backlinks and indexing state), and periodically crawl those.
+The search engines tag a hidden priority to each page (depending on the number of backlinks and indexing state) and periodically crawl those.
 For instance, your homepage will be crawled more often than your contact page.